cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 ### Third Attempt: NER

-Embedding similarity worked well enough for mapping Iconclass records to CHMO and OBI, but it didn't work at all for ChEBI because Iconclass records that mention chemicals typically have a large amount of other text.
+Embedding similarity worked well enough for mapping Iconclass records to CHMO and the [Ontology for Biomedical investigations (OBI)](https://bioregistry.io/registry/obi) (another ontology containing experimental equipment), but it didn't work at all for ChEBI because Iconclass records that mention chemicals typically have a large amount of other text.

 This led me to reformulate mapping as a named entity recognition (NER) task, for